EoinDavey/Setanta-site/app/tut/outline.md

 ### Quick Example

-Let's see a quick example, we'll make a class called `Person`, and give it a constructor that takes one argument, `name`.
+Let's see a quick example, we'll make an outline called `Person`, and give it a constructor that takes one argument, `name`.

 ```{.setanta .numberLines}